IgorMarinhoArgollo/blogs-api/README.md

   ##
   ## :us: English
-  The Blogs API Project was developed for educational purposes in the Backend module of the Full Stack Web Development Course at Trybe. <br> In addition to the backend portion (developed in Node.js and ExpressJS) of this user and blog posts manager, the project has a relational database developed with MySQL, populated with Object Relational Mapping (ORM), using Sequelize as a tool.<br><br>
+  The Blogs API Project was developed for educational purposes in the Backend module of the Full Stack Web Development Course at Trybe. <br> In addition to the backend portion (developed in Node.js and ExpressJS with JavaScript), the project has a relational database developed with MySQL, populated with Object Relational Mapping (ORM), using Sequelize as a tool.<br><br>

 ## Live Link
 <a href="https://talkermanager.herokuapp.com/api-docs/">Live/Documents</a><br><br>
   * To test Protected Endpoints, just access the login endpoint to get the token and apply the part of the token without the "Bearer " in the "Authorization" button.

+  ### Exemplo:
+    ```
+    {
+    "token": "Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6Imxld2lzaGFtaWx0b25AZ21haWwuY29tIiwiaWF0IjoxNjYyMDQ0MTg1LCJleHAiOjE2NjI2NDg5ODV9.jrMggE5ep8vn1QyJg5zqjTsGRZpYYfYYjoGrKpRYeMQ"
+    }
+    ```

 ## My Goals
 * Elaborate the Backend of a blog manager;